'Living costs' cover whatever you need to pay for, excluding tuition fees, while you're at university. For example:

 |Transport||Cheap or free!|

-Most Colleges offer accommodation in a range of price bands to suit different budgets.
-As a rough guide, the rent for a 30-week year for most single study bedrooms is as follows:
+As a rough guide, the rent for a 30-week year for most single study bedrooms is currently as follows:

-See individual College websites for more information about the accommodation available.
+See individual College websites for details about accommodation and costs.

 At Cambridge, you don’t have to choose between ‘catered’ or ‘self-catered’ accommodation – Colleges provide basic self-catering facilities as well as cafeterias/dining halls.
-Some levy a charge towards the running costs of the College kitchens – the kitchen facilities charge – and then offer meals at lower prices.
+Some levy a separate charge towards the running costs of the College kitchens – the kitchen facilities charge – while others include this within their accommodation costs.
 A small number of Colleges require you to have a certain number of meals in the Buttery or dining hall each term (see individual College websites for details).

 The cost of study materials (sometimes referred to as ‘course costs’) varies depending on your course but may include: